mxstbr/mxstbr.com/pages/thoughts/prisma.md

 😍😍😍

-Unfortunately Prisma didn't exist when we were starting out.
+I wish Prisma had existed when we started building Spectrum.
 It could have helped us move faster and avoid bugs at the same time.